hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4189

-Those who argue against the verses of Allah without any proof given to them, there is nothing in their hearts but quest for dominance which they will never attain.
+Those who argue against the verses of Allah without any proof given to them, there is nothing in their hearts but a quest for dominance which they will never attain.
 So seek refuge with Allah, for He is the All-Hearing, the All-Seeing.

 # 4190